Lumieducation/H5P-Nodejs-library/README.md

 - `IContentStorage`
 - `ILibraryStorage`

 There are already default implementations that you can use.
-These are only for demonstration purposes and are not suitable to be used in a multi-user environment and not optimised for speed.
+These are only for demonstration purposes and are not suitable to be used in a multi-user environment and not optimized for speed.

 ### Calling maintenance functions regularly